Energy and Sustainability

 To ensure this is engrained throughout our company, a comprehensive Green Plan has been implemented.
 The plan comprises of 10 key sections which includes; energy, water, travel and consumption.

-When it comes to waste, we strive to recycle as much as possible - at present we consistently recycle over 65%.
-We have set a target to divert 80% of our waste from landfill by the end 2015 and will achieve this through recycling more.
+When it comes to waste, we strive to recycle as much as possible - at present we consistently recycle over 70%.
+We have set a target to divert 80% of our waste from landfill by the end of 2020 and will achieve this through recycling more.
 Our recycling and waste disposal contractor use a refuse derived fuel collection service to extract recycling material from our general waste with the remainder which is shredded and dehydrated to produce a fuel source used to generate electricity.
-Approximately 3% of our waste goes to landfill.

-At Edinburgh Leisure we view waste as a resource, not to be discarded and we try to recycle as much as possible.
-All of our buildings have recycling facilities, mainly as dry mixed recycling but some have taken a step further and introduced a segregated system.
+At Edinburgh Leisure we view waste as a resource not to be discarded and we try to recycle as much as possible.
+All our buildings have recycling facilities, many of which as fully segregated systems.
 This is part of Waste (Scotland) Regulation 2012, which came into force in January 2014.

 We are constantly reviewing our ways of working to see if there is a more sustainable option.
 We have a dedicated team which monitors and controls the conditions within our venues.
 This is done to make sure the environment suits the specific activity.
 We can monitor this remotely and the system automatically responds to temperature changes outside to ensure we maintain the conditions internally.

 In 2012 we estimated that Edinburgh Leisure used over 2.2 million plastic cups a year!
 That is a lot of plastic, which was recycled but we ultimately aimed not to consume the materials in the first place.
-The majority of sites have now removed cups from their gym areas, with the remainder planning to follow suit in the next couple of months.
-Thank you to all our customers who supported our decision to do this.
+All sites have now removed plastic cups from their gym areas Thank you to all our customers who supported our decision to do this.

 We also aim to minimise printing by using the web, app and email to provide as much easy to find information as possible.

-In a recent travel survey conducted at 10 of our venues, we asked over 5,000 customers how they travelled to our sites.
+In travel surveys conducted at 10 of our venues, we asked over 5,000 customers how they travelled to our sites.

 We found that 52% of customers drove to our venues.
 This varies from only 8% at Dalry Swim Centre to 75% at Gracemount Leisure Centre.
 The remaining 48% took less carbon intensive modes of transport such taking the bus, cycling or walking.